UD-S24-CISC181/hw8-webez-basics-walkthrough/webez-basics.md

 > If you haven't saved, committed, and pushed recently, you should probably do so now.
 This will ensure that your changes are saved and backed up on Github.

 ## 4) Box Editor Component

+Our final component will be a Box Editor component.
+This component will allow the user to create a box around an image with a specified padding, margin, and background color.
+The user will be able to input these values into input fields and select boxes, and the box will be displayed on the page.
+We will use this component to demonstrate how to bind values to style properties, and show a little bit about the CSS "Box Model".

 Make a new component: Box Editor
 - webez component box-editor